GenIE: Generative Information Extraction: Method

 \subsection{Model}

-In this work, we cast the task of information extraction as one of autoregressive generation.
-More concretely, given some text input $x$, GenIE generates the linearized sequence representation $y$ of the exhaustive set of facts expressed in $x$.
-The conditional probability (parameterized by $\theta$) assigned to the output $y$ is computed in the autoregressive formulation:
+We cast the task of information extraction as one of autoregressive generation.
+More concretely, given some text input $x$, GenIE strives to generate the linearized sequence representation $y$ of the exhaustive set of facts expressed in $x$.
+The conditional probability (parameterized by $\theta$) assigned to the output $y$ is computed in the autoregressive formulation: $p_\theta(y\;|\;x) = \prod_{i=1}^{|y|} p_\theta(y_i\;|\;y_{<i}, x)$.
 This can be seen as translating the unstructured text to a structured, unambiguous representation in a sequence-to-sequence formulation.

-We build from a pre-trained GENRE~\citep{genre} model which employs the BART~\citep{lewis-etal-2020-bart} pre-trained language model for autoregressive entity retrieval.
-We fine-tune GenIE to maximize the target sequence conditional log-likelihood with teacher forcing~\citep{sutskever2011, sutskever2014}, using the cross-entropy loss.
-We leverage dropout~\citep{dropout} and label smoothing for regularization~\citep{label_smoothing}.
+GenIE employs the BART~\citep{lewis-etal-2020-bart} transformer architecture.
+It is trained to maximize the target sequence's conditional log-likelihood with teacher forcing~\citep{sutskever2011generating, sutskever2014sequence}, using the cross-entropy loss.
+We use dropout~\citep{JMLR:v15:srivastava14a} and label smoothing for regularization~\citep{szegedy2016rethinking}.